ishansheth/ESP32_LCD/README.md

 |    T_CS      |  GPIO for CS    |       32        |
 |    T_CLK     |  GPIO for CLK   |       23        |

-LVGL touch drives also needs to know about the values/data provided by XPT2046 pin when the surface of LCD is touched at min/max X coordinate (lower left and upper right corner) and min/max Y coordinate (lower right ad upper left corner).
+LVGL touch drivers also needs to know about the values/data provided by XPT2046 pin when the surface of LCD is touched at min/max X coordinate (lower left and upper right corner) and min/max Y coordinate (lower right ad upper left corner).
 For this go to `Component Config->LVGL Touch controller->Touchpanel Configuration`

 |           Menuconfig          | values |